Frequently Asked Questions

 Q. Why does it take so long to get the results of my study?

 A. A sleep study often lasts from 6 - 8 hours.
 During this period of time, continuous recordings of your breathing, brain activity, heart rate, movements, oxygen levels, etc. are captured and saved.
 It is easy to imagine the amount of data this creates.
 A sleep technician reviews all of this data and scores respiratory events, sleep stages, movements and other sleep events.
 This information along with the actual study is then reviewed again by a doctor who specializes in sleep disorders and a report is created.
 This process usually takes 1 - 2 weeks.
 We want to provide your doctor with the most accurate information possible.
-Please bear with us during this important process.

 Q. Where and how do I obtain my CPAP equipment?